Makise-Kurisu-0725/TaskCraft/README.md

 ```

 ## Dataset
-The generated dataset can be find in [huggingface](https://huggingface.co/datasets/PersonalAILab/TaskCraft).
+The generated dataset can be found in [huggingface](https://huggingface.co/datasets/PersonalAILab/TaskCraft).

 ## Contribute
 Welcome to report issues or submit feature requests via [Issues](https://github.com/OPPO-PersonalAI/TaskCraft/issues).
 Feel free to contribute code or documentation improvements :).